microsoft/FluidFramework/Guidelines.md

 The most successful technologies are those that can be adopted incrementally, are reasonable to retrofit into existing architectures, and build on familiar patterns and concepts.

-Front-end developers prefer frameworks that interoperate via plain data and callbacks as opposed to formal contracts (see the data and eventing guidelines).
-Even for greenfield projects, developers (and companies) are averse to tying themselves foundationally to a specific technology, architecture, or pattern.
+Front-end developers prefer frameworks that interoperate via plain data and callbacks as opposed to formal contracts.
+Even for [greenfield projects](https://en.wikipedia.org/wiki/Greenfield_project), developers (and companies) are averse to tying themselves foundationally to a specific technology, architecture, or pattern.

 #### ✘ AVOID terminology, patterns, or concepts that require explanation

 Clever patterns and elegant generalizations initially have negative value if they need to be explained.
 To be net positive, the return on investment of learning a new pattern or concept needs to be immediate and obvious to the end user.

 Remember that a frontend developer's attention is divided among the dozens of packages they are weaving together to ship a product.
 Their goal is to learn "just enough" about your framework to understand if it solves their current problem.

 #### ✔ DO align with JavaScript and DOM APIs